VelocityVMM/Velocity/docs/APISPEC-1.0.md

 > **Note**
 >
-> Only users that are in the `usermanager` group can create users
+> Only users that have the `usermanager` permission for the group can create new users in a group.

 This call automatically creates a new group with the groupname set to `<username>` and assigns the new user to that.
+The `parentgroup` field indicates the parent group's `gid` for the user's group, which cannot be `null`.
+User groups can't be `supergroups`.

 **Request:**